 - A version API

-- Receive notifications when the scanner state changed.
-Useful if you want to only allow the user to initiate a soft scan when the scanner hardware is ready
+- Receive notifications when the scanner state or profile changes.
+Useful if you want to only allow the user to initiate a soft scan when the scanner hardware is ready or if you want to know when the correct profile is in effect.

 - Create profiles and modify the contents of profiles.
 Not only does this make profile set-up feasible through the API but it also enables a slew of other use cases such as enabling / disabling decoders at runtime (e.g. only enable EAN13 on a single app screen) or configuring scanner parameters at runtime (e.g. enabling picklist mode under certain conditions)